Types of Dishwashers

 Price – When shopping for a dishwasher, expect to pay anywhere upwards of $500.
 Budget buys hover around the $250 to $50 mark, while higher-end models can run upwards of $1,000 or $2,000.
 Higher-end doesn't necessarily mean more reliable—simply more stylish, more bells and whistles, and a more familiar brand name.
 Price really only matters when considering how much you can afford, not the quality of the machine.

 Features – Every dishwasher has their own unique features: soil sensors, adjustable racks, flexible loading, versatile washing options, folding racks, hidden controls, LCD display screens, timers, and many more.
-Depending on your needs (washing for a family, for a group of singles, for an active couple, etc.), you can find many great dishwashers will all the bells and whistles you need.
+Depending on your needs (washing for a family, for a group of singles, for an active couple, etc.), you can find many great dishwashers with all the bells and whistles you need.

 The more important features to look for in a dishwasher include: